McEarl/forthel-syntax/README.md

 ## How to edit the source files

 To edit the source files of this reference, have a look at the directory `src`.
-There you'll find two subdirectories `ftl` and `ftl-tex`, each containing the sources for the syntax references of FTL and FTL-TeX, respectively, written in [Pandoc Markdown][2].
-Moreover in the `src` directory there are some files which are part of the source of the reference of both FTL and FTL-TeX.
+There you'll find two subdirectories `ftl` and `tex`, each containing the sources for the syntax references of the FTL and TEX dialect, respectively, written in [Pandoc Markdown][2].
+Moreover in the `src` directory there are some files which are part of the source of the reference of both the FTL and TEX dialect.

 Within each of the mentioned subdirectories you'll find a file called `header.md`.
 It contains information like title and author of the reference.